 CEPTES Announces Updates to XfilesPro Document Management Application on Salesforce AppExchange

-CEPTES customers can now access and share documents in Salesforce with enhanced security and efficiency
+CEPTES customers using Salesforce & SharePoint integration for document collaboration can now benefit from file tagging & multi-site uploading functionalities

-BENGALURU, KARNATAKA, INDIA, June 5, 2024 /EINPresswire.com/ -- CEPTES today announced it has updated the XfilesPro Document Management application on Salesforce AppExchange, a leading enterprise marketplace for partner apps & experts, providing customers new ways to securely access and share documents in Salesforce.
-XfilesPro is an advanced document management application that helps customers integrate their external storage systems such as SharePoint, AWS S3, OneDrive, or Google Drive with Salesforce for better storage management and document collaboration.
+BENGALURU, KARNATAKA, INDIA, June 5, 2024 /EINPresswire.com/ -- CEPTES today announced it has updated the XfilesPro Document Management application on Salesforce AppExchange, a leading enterprise marketplace for partner apps and experts, providing customers new ways to manage documents in SharePoint with document tagging and multi-site file upload features.
+XfilesPro is an advanced document storage and collaboration application for Salesforce.
+For better storage management and collaboration, it helps customers store Salesforce files in their preferred external systems such as SharePoint, AWS S3, OneDrive, or Google Drive.

 Comments on the News